Matthew 26

 [47] And while He is yet speaking, behold, Judas, one of the twelve, came, and with him a great multitude with swords and clubs, from the chief priest and elders of the people.

-Comments Matthew 26:47 At this point, humans can see how the power of the dark takes hold of a dirty heart; the heart that never had faith opens a way for the dark to penetrate in, and the dark uses the human mind and makes a mob join.
-The Lord knows, but He will not stop them; this must happen, and that is a reason for the Lord Jesus to come.
+Comments Matthew 26:47 Now, at this point, humans can see how the power of the dark takes hold of a dirty heart.
+The heart that never had faith opened a way for the dark to penetrate inside, and the dark used the human mind to make a mob join.
+The Lord knows, but He will not stop them; this must happen, that is a reason for Him to come.

 “Great multitude.”
-The multitude does not know the Lord; Judas knows the Lord, and he still betrays Him.
-The multitude can be led to do this by the power of the darkness; they (the spirits of darkness) exercise their power in large mobs.
+The multitude does not know the Lord Jesus; Judas knows the Lord, and he still betrays the Lord.
+The multitude can be led to do this by the power of the dark; they (the spirits of darkness) exercise their power in large mobs.

 [48] Then the one betraying Him gave them a sign, saying, Whomever I shall kiss, it is He; seize Him.

-Comments Matthew 26:48 Q: Why did they need somebody to identify the Lord?
-Wasn’t He well-known and easy to identify?
-A: It is a procedure of humans; someone must point out for the accuser to succeed; you point them out, and then the action can take place.
-It is the same way now; you go to someone and accuse them, and if you have more people join, that is all that is needed.
-And Judas did his job well; he betrayed the Lord with a kiss; that was the betrayer.
+Comments Matthew 26:48 Q: Why did they require someone to identify the Lord Jesus?
+Wasn’t He well-known and easy to recognize?
+A: It was a procedure of humans: someone must point Him out for the accuser to succeed; you point Him out, then the action of arrest could take place.
+Same way as now: you go to someone and accuse them; if you have more people to join, that is all that is needed.
+And Judas did his job well; he betrayed the Lord Jesus with a kiss; that was the betrayer’s action.

 [49] And immediately having come up to Jesus, he said, Greetings, Rabbi; and kissed Him.